 You have tried to remove a package in Ubuntu but to no avail ?
-In this short tutorial, we shall provide some tips using Ubuntu built-in utilities that may help remove a potentially broken package on your Debian OS.
+In this short tutorial, we will provide some tips using Ubuntu built-in utilities that may help remove a potentially broken package on your Debian OS.
 Let’s get started.

 Lock files sometimes prevent a package update or installation.
 This may have occurred during a previous package installation for instance.
 Since sometimes the lock files will remain in the memory, you would have to delete them manually using the commands:

 sudo rm /var/lib/apt/lists/lock

 For more on this, refer to our article on lock related issues here.